stephan-rayner/etl-assessment/README.md

 ## Endpoints
 ### / [POST]
-Send the one of the correct JSON payloads to this endpoint.
+Send the one of the correct JSON payloads to this endpoint.G

 ## Future Steps
 - Pull the Queue abstraction out of loader and web as they ended up being almost the same.
 This way the abstraction could be used by both.